 3 — Background Noise.

-Research shows that low levels of noise also enhances the performance of creative tasks.
+Research shows that low levels of noise also enhance the performance of creative tasks.
 For this reason, many people love to work in bars and coffees, because they can hear the noisy people talking and drinking.

 The Unbreakable Link